subhaorku/MAZE_SOLVER_SKG_1/README.md

 - We use 'TOURNAMNET SELECTION' as a selection strategy where each chancee of each individual getting picked is 50%.
 - We define plot_path function to visulaize the maze, start point and the end point and path taken by the best-individual of a particular Generation.
 ### Running of Genetic Algorithm
--We run the GA for 2000 generations and population size=50.
+- We run the GA for 2000 generations and population size=50.
 We define best_individuals which will store the list of the best individual of a particular generation and run_ga function will also plot the path taken by the best individual of a particular generation represented by blue dots.